This Japanese Fried Chicken Recipe will leave you with chicken pieces that’s crispy on the outside and juicy on the inside.

 You might also like this Crispy Pan Fried Whiting recipe.
 It’s perfect as a side to accompany any dish!

+It warms our hearts to see the recipes you make from this site.
 We’d especially would love to know if you tried this recipe, tag us on Instagram or Facebook so we can see your beautiful dish.

-Also, we would appreciate if could give it a star rating below!
+Also, we would appreciate it if you could give it a star rating below!

-Japanese Fried Chicken (Chicken Karaage)
+Japanese Fried Chicken Recipe (Chicken Karaage)

 Ingredients